nuejs/nue/packages/nuejs.org/docs/reactivity.md

 </figure>
 ```

-The `<bunny-player>` is a reactive component defined in [video.htm] file ...
+The `<bunny-player>` is a reactive component defined in [@lib/video.htm](//github.com/nuejs/nue/blob/dev/packages/nuejs.org/%40lib/video.htm) file, which implements simple quality detection and [adaptive bitrate streaming](//en.wikipedia.org/wiki/Adaptive_bitrate_streaming) for browsers supporting the technology.

 ## Plain JavaScript
-Not all reactivity happens on a component level.
-Sometimes reactivity is best implemented with a small snippet of vanilla JavaScript.
+Not all reactivity requires a component and is better implemented with a simple JavaScript function.

 ### Global event handlers
-Keypresses, clicks,
+Sometimes you want to run JavaScript when a certain user clicks, scrolls, or keyboard event happens.
+This website, for example, has a global click handler that monitors user clicks and when the click target is a link nested inside a popover, the popover is closed:

 ```
 addEventListener('click', e => {